-From before the dream was even launched, it has been one defined by reflection, introspection, meaning, and shared value.
+From before Ethereum was even launched, the dream has been one defined by reflection, introspection, meaning, and shared value.
 Mihai writes that,

 Along the way it made us reflect upon our values while looking at ourselves and asking what this project really means to each and all of us.
 During these long soul searching sessions we realized that most of the dichotomies boiled down to a single question: for profit or not?

 One could say that the outcome of all those early deliberations was that we decided it was much more fun, and much more interesting to make money, rather than to take profit.
 We mean this literally: Ethereum means you can make your own money, rather than suspend your disbelief in the fiction of somebody else’s.
 Mihai continues, pointing out that we are